 Cultural Identity expressed via Characteristics of Asian Art

-Some prominent characteristics of Asian art include its embodiment of years of enriched cultural orientation and the economic effects of colonialism in Asia.
-It also includes some traditional insight like the famous woodblock prints, pagodas, Batik, and more.
+Asian art is notable for embodying years of enriched cultural orientation as well as the economic effects of colonialism in Asia.
+It also includes some traditional elements such as the well-known woodblock prints, pagodas, Batik, and more.

 1. Cultural Identity Expressed through Spiritual Art

 One reason why is Asian art important is because it has many religious imageries mentioned within it.
 Famous Asian art showcases sculptures of gods, popular within Buddhism.
 In 2013 I was very fortunate to have the opportunity to visit The Reclining Buddha of Wat Pho, Bangkok, Thailand, and make an offering of Gold Leaf to one of the statues there.

 Here in Dublin we are very lucky to have the remarkable Chester Beatty Library, in the grounds of Dublin Castle.
 The Chester Beatty contains a world famous collection of manuscripts, prints, miniature paintings, early printed books and ‘objets d’art’ from countries across Asia, the Middle East, North Africa and Europe.
 Sir Alfred Chester Beatty bequest this remarkable collection to the people of Ireland.